 This effectively means that according to IFRS and SANRAL’s own internal policy on debt management, their accounts do not reflect the reality of their financial situation.

 This we believe is tantamount to gross misrepresentation by the SANRAL Board and their fiduciary duties and responsibilities are now brought into question.
-This is a serious matter that the Board members of SANRAL cannot ignore and one they could be held personally accountable and liable for, if indeed an enquiry arises as to their fitness to hold office.”
+This is a serious matter that the Board supporters of SANRAL cannot ignore and one they could be held personally accountable and liable for, if indeed an enquiry arises as to their fitness to hold office.”

-Before pursuing an application to declare members of the board as delinquent directors, OUTA will be lodging complaints with the Auditor General and other financial regulatory bodies, in the hope that SANRAL’s financial statements will be amended to reflect their reality and that corrective action will be taken accordingly.
+Before pursuing an application to declare supporters of the board as delinquent directors, OUTA will be lodging complaints with the Auditor General and other financial regulatory bodies, in the hope that SANRAL’s financial statements will be amended to reflect their reality and that corrective action will be taken accordingly.